lqdev/luisquintanilla.me/_src/posts/lqvlc-network-protocol-firefox.md

 ## Introduction

 Whether it's videos, online radio, podcasts, or my personal music collection, VLC is my default player.
-I especially enjoy the ability to take the URL of an online video or audio stream playing it in VLC.
-What I don't like about that process is that I usually have to copy the link and use either the terminal or graphical user interface to play the stream.
+I especially enjoy the ability of playing an online audio or video stream using the URL.
+What I don't like about that process is that I usually have to manually copy the link and use either the terminal or graphical user interface to play the stream.
 While not a large number of additional steps, it's still not ideal.
 The experience I would like is to automatically launch VLC whenever I click a link to an audio or video stream.
 That's possible using custom network protocols in Firefox.
 In this guide, I'll show how I defined and configured my own protocol (lqvlc) in Firefox to automatically launch VLC.

 ## Prerequisites